alexch/codelikethis/public/lessons/javascript_intro/event_listeners.md

 # Event Listeners as HTML properties

-The `onclick` poroperty can be set on any html element.
+The `onclick` property can be set on any html element.

 Some elements have a default `onclick`.
-Namely forms, which send a post request with the contents of the form as the body of the post request, and `<a>` (anchor) tags which go to a specified page or html fragment.
+Namely `<a>` (anchor) tags which go to a specified page or html fragment.

-There are a few ways to set the `onclick` property, though it is often done inline
+There are a few ways to set the `onclick` property.
+The most common ways are inline in your HTML, or by adding an event listener to an element using DOM queries

 # Lab: Event Listeners on different HTML elements